beloglazov/gmail-dark-theme/README.md

 ## Installation

-The easiest way to install the theme is to first install the [Stylebot extension](https://chrome.google.com/webstore/detail/stylebot/oiaejidbmkiecgbjeifoejpgmdaleoha?hl=en) for Chrome, and then install the theme from Stylebot's website: http://stylebot.me/styles/1907
+First of all, it is necessary to enable Gmail's default Dark theme, as this theme is based on it.
+Then, the easiest way to install the theme is to install the [Stylebot extension](https://chrome.google.com/webstore/detail/stylebot/oiaejidbmkiecgbjeifoejpgmdaleoha?hl=en) for Chrome, and then install the theme from Stylebot's website: http://stylebot.me/styles/1907